eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 LSMASHSource plugin 20200728 : https://github.com/HolyWu/L-SMASH-Works/releases/tag/20200728
 MaskTools2 v2.2.26: https://github.com/pinterf/masktools/releases/tag/2.2.26
-All AviSynth plugins can be found in: http://avisynth.nl/index.php/AviSynth%2B_x64_plugins 3-2)
+All AviSynth plugins can be found in: http://avisynth.nl/index.php/AviSynth%2B_x64_plugins
+NOTE3: Plugins dll should be placed to "C:\Program Files (x86)\AviSynth+\plugins64+"
+NOTE4: LSmashVideoSource failed to open mkv but FFVideoSource open it successfully in my case.
+3-2)
 You can also use FFMPEG Video Filters by opening video with FFMPEG video decoding. https://ffmpeg.org/ffmpeg-filters.html#Video-Filters